vireng9/Bollinger-Band-Function--OOP/README.md

 # Bollinger-Band-Function --- Object Oriented Programming
-Note - Code files are private and can be shared upon request.
+Note - Code files can be shared upon request.

 ## **Overview**
 This repository implements Bollinger Bands — a popular technical analysis tool — using Object-Oriented Programming (OOP) principles in Python.
 The project is designed to be modular, reusable, and extensible for quantitative finance applications.